Yankees vs. Mariners Player Props Betting Odds

-Player prop bet options for Ty France, Gleyber Torres and others are available when the Seattle Mariners host the New York Yankees at T-Mobile Park on Monday at 9:40 PM ET.
+Julio Rodriguez and Aaron Judge are two of the players with prop bets for the taking when the Seattle Mariners and the New York Yankees meet at T-Mobile Park on Tuesday (at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!